- What is a Debt Management Plan?

 Review your income and expenditure to work out what you can realistically afford to repay each month.
 This reduced monthly repayment amount will be proposed to each of your creditors and if accepted, your debts will be repaid at this rate over an extended period.

 Is a Debt Management Plan right for me?

 If you’re struggling to make your monthly payments but have a stable enough income to make consistent, smaller repayments over an extended period, then a DMP could be right for you.

 When should I consider a Debt Management Plan?

-- Relying on your overdraft or credit card
+- Reliant on your overdraft or credit card

 Debt Management Plan pros & cons

 - Creditors can freeze interest and charges on your debts

 - DMPs aren’t recorded on a public register